WELCOME TO THE E-MAXX 3906 UPGRADE GUIDE

 Installation guide ( using Hotbodies Lightning buggy diff internals )

-A new custom upgrade is to use Losi LST2 diffs that can be quite easily modified to fit the stock design of Maxx bulkheads- just search ebay for 'LST2 differential' and opt fro some with the alloy diff casing, rather than the plastic casing:
+A custom DIY upgrade is to use Losi LST2 diffs that can be quite easily modified to fit the stock design of Maxx bulkheads- just search ebay for 'LST2 differential' and opt fro some with the alloy diff casing, rather than the plastic casing:

 LST2 cheap 1/8 scale differential upgrade guide